 The Department of Business, Enterprise and Innovation considers a number of criteria when assessing Trusted Partner applications.
 The Person who will make the offer of employment /Employer/Connected Person and EEA Contractor must be registered with the Office of the Revenue Commissioners as an employer and, where applicable, the Companies Registration Office/ Registry of Friendly Societies.
 The Person who will make the offer of employment/Employer/Connected Person or EEA Contractor that has been convicted of an offence under the Employment Permits Acts 2006 as amended, Employment Permits Act of 2003, the Immigration Act 2004 or an enactment specified in Schedule 1 of the Employment Permits Act 2006, as amended will be excluded from the Trusted Partner scheme for 5 years from date of conviction.

-The application form for Trusted Partner registration must be signed by the Company Secretary, the Person of Compliance or Person of Process or the business owner.
+The application form for Trusted Partner registration must be signed by the Company Secretary (this is especially applicable to Limited Companies), the Person of Compliance or Person of Process or the business owner.
 By signing the form the Person who will make the offer of employment/ Employer /Connected Person or EEA Contractor is committing to comply with a list of declarations specified on the application form which includes, inter alia, notifying the Department if there are any changes to its details, undertaking to check within reason that all of the information to be provided about future employment permit applications and submitted to the Department under the Trusted Partner Initiative are true and correct, asserting that the person in receipt of a permit will receive the remuneration promised and be employed in the capacity stated on the employment permit application form.

 How to Apply to be a Trusted Partner